 - They are an acquired lesion and as they age they can change their characteristics to that of compound naevi.

-See separate article Intradermal and Compound Naevi.
+See the separate Intradermal and Compound Naevi article.

 - Compound naevi arise from a flat (junctional) naevus that exists earlier in life.
 Pigmentation may be uneven within the naevus but is usually symmetrically distributed.